mindblowingcode/JAME/README.md

 ## HOW TO BUILD

-Download and install Maven and Ant.
-Make sure mvn and ant commands are in your system path.
-Define a M2_HOME environment variable equals to the Maven path.
+Download and install Apache Maven and Apache Ant.
+Add mvn and ant to your command path and set environment variable M2_HOME to Maven path.
 Checkout or download the source code from https://github.com/medeghini/JAME.
-Open a terminal and execute command "ant" in project's root folder.
+Execute ant command in a terminal from project's root folder.